Get

 Devon Rex Overview

 Like their Cornish cousins, the Devon Rex originated in the United Kingdom in their namesake Devonshire, albeit about a decade afterward.
-Their short and wavy coat was similarly caused by a unique genetic mutation, and the breed was thought to be genetically the same as the Cornish Rex, but this was quickly proven to not be the case.
-The breed was officially recognized by the CFA in 1979, more than a decade after the Cornish Rex.
+A unique genetic mutation similarly caused their short and wavy coat, and the breed was thought to be genetically the same as the Cornish Rex, but that was quickly proven not to be the case.
+The CFA officially recognized the Devon Rex in 1979, which was over a decade after the Cornish Rex.

 Personality / Character

 The Devon Rex is an affectionate cat that loves to be wherever you are.
-They can usually be found not far from their owner, watching closely and observing their every activity with quiet and gentle grace.
-This cat is a fun-loving breed that is always up for a play session but is far more relaxed and laidback than their Cornish cousins.
-Loyalty is a common trait described by Devon owners, and these cats are happy as long as they are close to their family, whether it be playing, cuddling on the sofa, or sleeping in the bed!
+They can usually be found not far from their owner, watching closely and observing their actions with quiet and gentle grace.
+They are a fun-loving breed always up for a play session but far more relaxed and laidback than their Cornish cousins.

 Image Credit: Veera, Shutterstock